pagliares/jdbc-hands-on/README.md

 Repository with source code of examples used in the JDBC course taught by Rodrigo Martins Pagliares at UNIFAL-MG.

-# MySQL
+## MySQL

-MySQL database used in this course:
+### MySQL database used in this course:
    - hostelapp_jdbc

-MySQL credentials used in this course:
+### MySQL credentials used in this course:
    - user: florentino
    - password: 123456

-The user florentino was granted all privileges a root user has.
+In this hands-on, the  user florentino is created with aid of PHP MyAdmin that comes bundled with MAMP.
+The user florentino is granted all privileges a root user has.

+### The database hostelapp_jdbc used in this course:

-The database hostelapp_jdbc and user florentino were created with aid of PHP MyAdmin that comes bundled with MAMP.
+In this hands-on, hhe database hostelapp_jdbc is created with aid of PHP MyAdmin that comes bundled with MAMP.

-SQL script used to create and populate the tables in the MySQL database (See SQL_Scripts folder in this repository).
+An SQL script is used to create and populate the tables in the MySQL database (See SQL_Scripts folder in this repository).
    - SQL_Scripts/Hostel_App_SQL_Script.sql
    - Use PHP MyAdmin, MySQL monitor (from terminal/console) or any other SQL front-end to import/execute the scripts contents.

-# MySQL Connector/J
+### MySQL Connector/J

 To configure the JDBC Driver for MySQL (Connector/J) on Maven, include the following lines on the dependencies section of pom.xml (Source: https://mvnrepository.com/artifact/mysql/mysql-connector-java):